Ulysses vs. iA Writer: A New Comparison

 I write primarily non-fiction, mostly for online consumption in the form of articles (like this one!) and photo essays (like this one!).
 Sometimes, I write for print, and I keep a few fiction projects on the go as well for when I have the time and energy to develop them.

-Nowadays, I publish to Medium, or to plain markdown files for magazine work, so the third point in my original list is no longer that relevant to my needs.
+Nowadays, I publish this site via Blot, or to plain markdown files for magazine work, so the third point in my original list is no longer that relevant to my needs.

 In its place, I would put something that’s become increasingly important to me as I’ve accumulated (and migrated) more writing work over time: